joshb738/NBA_Player_Analysis/README.md

 Using machine learning to analyze player decline in the NBA.
 This analysis will aim to provide insight on the following questions:

 1. Based on the player archtype, when will the athlete begin to experience a decline in performance?
-2. Once the player has begun to decline, will an adjusting the athletes playstyle help avoid regression?
+2. Once the player has begun to decline, will adjusting the athletes playstyle help avoid regression?

 ## Dataset